Melrose (album)

 Melrose is the thirty-ninth major release and twentieth studio album by Tangerine Dream.

-This album was released in 1990 on the Private Music label founded by former Tangerine Dream member Peter Baumann.
+The album was released in 1990 on the Private Music label founded by former Tangerine Dream member Peter Baumann.
 The album further developed the instrumental pop style known from the previous two Private Music albums, Optical Race and Lily on the Beach.
 Edgar Froese's son, Jerome, for the first time appears on a Tangerine Dream album as a full-time member.
 This was Paul Haslinger's last album with Tangerine Dream.